-Once the password is saved, no Web interface screen is accessible.
-The front-panel Now Playing screen will be the only one visible.
+Once passwords have been entered and saved, the front-panel Now Playing screen will be the only one visible, and all Web interface screens will be locked out.

-With respect to front-panel access, the SOFIA 565 will lock any time the screen times-out (goes dim or dark) after the unit is untouched for the programmed-in timeout period.
-The unit may be locked immediately by holding down the Back button for a few seconds.
+With respect to front-panel access, the SOFIA 565 will lock any time the screen times-out (goes dim or dark) after the unit is untouched for the programmed timeout period.
+It may be locked immediately by holding down the Back button for a few seconds.

+Signing In

-Signing In With password protection in place, at the installation site you will be prompted to enter the password through the front-panel OLED screen and jog knob before any menu can be accessed other than Now Playing.
+With password protection in place, at the installation site you will be prompted to enter the password through the front-panel OLED screen and jog knob before any menu can be accessed other than Now Playing.
 Use the knob to spell-out the password, and then highlight Save and push the knob.
 This will be necessary each time the unit times out to a dark or dim screen.